The startup world is open to anybody, and it seems like everybody comes through it at some time or another.

-I receive calls daily from entrepreneurs who are seeking to start a business, raise funding, or hire a team member.
+I receive calls daily from entrepreneurs seeking to start a business, raise funding, or hire a team member.

-I can always tell who is the serious entrepreneur and who is the pretend-preneur – someone who likes the idea of running a startup but is not committed to the work required to make it a success.
+I can always tell who is the serious entrepreneur and pretend-preneur – someone who likes the idea of running a startup but is not committed to the work required to make it a success.

-That’s important because a pretend-preneur who raises funding will ultimately waste it and there are too many good startups to spend money on those who aren’t going to see it through.
+That’s important because a pretend-preneur who raises funding will ultimately waste it, and there are too many good startups to spend money on those who don’t see it through.

 Here are some telltale signs of a Pretendpreneur

 –They are more worried about job titles and credit for the work.